attrayeec/attrayeec.github.io/_pages/about.md

 Invited Talks
 ====

+- **Invited Speaker, Building Practical AI Validation Frameworks in the Absence of Specific Regulations** (Medical Device Software Development Summit, May 2025)

 - **Quality Crusaders: How Early-Career Professionals Can Revolutionize Culture and Communication** (World Conference for Quality & Improvement, American Society for Quality, May 2025)

 - |